Flexible Spending Accounts

 While there are many advantages to Employee Spending Accounts, there are also limitations.
 The IRS has guidelines on which expenses are allowable and disallowable under an FSA.
 To see a complete list of eligible expenses under a Health Care Spending Account, refer to IRS publication 502.
 Please read the following information before you decide to participate.

 How the Accounts Work

-- First, estimate how much you will incur during the year on eligible health care or dependent day care expenses.
+- First, estimate how much you will incur during the plan year (July 1st - June 30th) on eligible health care or dependent day care expenses.

 - Then decide how much, if any, of your salary you would like to contribute to a Health Care Spending Account or Dependent Day Care Spending Account.
 You will make separate pre-tax contributions to each.
 These contributions will be deducted from your pay each pay period.

 - As you incur eligible medical expenses throughout the year, they can be reimbursed from your account by using your Health Equity/WageWorks debit card or submitting a claim form.
 Remember, the money is never taxed--going into your account or coming out.